 Multiple Day Fire notifications are sent when the fire perimeter is updated (usually in the morning and evening) for ongoing fires that have encroached on your notification areas.
-We also provide updates when official government information is updated via InciWeb, when available.
+We also provide updates when official government information is updated via InciWeb or CAL FIRE incidents, when available.
 This will allow you to stay aware of larger ongoing fires which are sometimes hard to track.

 National Weather Service (NWS) notifications are sent when weather conditions are conducive to wildfires or post-wildfire events (ie Debris Flows, Flooding, etc.).
 These notifications can help you prepare for a wildfire or recover from a wildfire safely.

 Wildfire Aware™ is unique because the notifications are customized to you in three distinct ways:

 Customized Notifications Distances are unique to each location and can range from 1 to 25 miles based on the user preference; we recommend a minimum of 5 miles.
 In our experience, fires can quickly move 5 miles when the conditions are right.
 If you set a larger area, you will likely get significantly more wildfire alerts, be warned.

 Multiple Locations can be set up and customized for notifications.
 For example, maybe for a user’s home, they would like to know about all fires within 5 miles; but for their summer cabin, they want to have notifications for multiday fires within 25 miles.
 We are very generous in our number of locations allowing you to have up 50 locations that you are monitoring.
 So, when you are traveling you can set up a notification for your vacation destination that is nestled back in the trees and delete it when you leave.
 We limit to 50 locations to limit abuse of the application if you need more locations, please reach out and we will do our best to accommodate.